jwstegemann/fritz2/www/src/pages/docs/60_Routing.md

     key: routing
     parent: documentation
     title: Routing
-    order: 70
+    order: 60
 ---

-Writing a Single Page Application (SPA), you might need a way to render a certain view depending on url-parameters.
-This is called routing. fritz2 uses the hash-part of the url which starts with a `#`: `https://my.doma.in/path#hash`. url-parameters (`?`) are usually handled by the server, while url-hashes (`#`) are handled by the browser.
+When writing a Single Page Application (SPA), you might need a way to render a certain view depending on url-parameters.
+This is called routing. fritz2 uses the hash-part of the url which starts with a `#`: `https://my.doma.in/path#hash`.
+Url-parameters (`?`) are usually handled by the server, while url-hashes (`#`) are handled by the browser.

 fritz2 offers a general mechanism for using client-site routing in your SPA.
 It includes a class called `Router` which registers itself to listen for the specific dom-events of the hash changing.